Elcock-Lab/uiowa_bd/README.md

 ## Using *uiowa_bd*: some idiosyncracies, features, and workarounds

 ### How periodic boundary conditions work (or don't) in *uiowa_bd*
-I'm sorry to say that the implementation of periodic boundary conditions in *uiowa_bd* is complicated.
-First of all, let's be clear about what will happen without periodic boundary conditions (i_pbc=0).
-If molecules are unconstrained by walls, positions restraints, or capsule restraints, then there is the possibility that, given enough time, they will diffuse outside of the limits specified by xmin, xmax, ymin, ymax, zmin, zmax.
-If that happens then the simulation will definitely crash the next time that the nonbonded list is updated.
-You *could* decide to make the box very large to avoid this happening, but bear in mind that the grid used to determine all nonbonded neighbors will also become quite large and zeroing it out at the beginning of each nonbonded update might then become expensive (here is a good example of non-optimal programming in *uiowa_bd*).
+I am sorry to say that the implementation of periodic boundary conditions in *uiowa_bd* is complicated.
+First of all, let's be clear about what might happen when a simulation is run without periodic boundary conditions (i_pbc=0; see below).
+If molecules are unconstrained by walls, positions restraints, or capsule restraints, then there is the possibility that, given enough simulation time, they will diffuse outside of the box limits specified by xmin, xmax, ymin, ymax, zmin, zmax (see below).
+If that happens then the simulation will definitely crash the next time that the list of nonbonded bead pairs is updated.
+You *could* decide to make the box very large to try to avoid this happening, but bear in mind that the grid used to determine all nonbonded neighbors will also become quite large and zeroing it out at the beginning of each nonbonded update might then become expensive (this is a good example of non-optimal programming in *uiowa_bd*; see above).

 An alternative is to use periodic boundary conditions (i_pbc=1).
-In understanding how these are implemented in *uiowa_bd*, it's important to note the following.
-Internally, *uiowa_bd* keeps track of the "true" coordinates of molecules, making it possible to easily calculate translational diffusion coefficients from trajectories; externally, i.e. how the coordinates appear in .pdb and .xtc files is controlled by the **wrap_molecules** flag (see above).First of all, let's deal with the no-HI case.
-For BD simulations without HI, periodic boundary conditions work fine.
+In understanding how these are implemented in *uiowa_bd*, it's important to note the following. **Internally**, *uiowa_bd* keeps track of the "true" coordinates of beads, i.e. the coordinates that properly describe the diffusive trajectory that beads make away from the initial coordinates passed to the program.
+Keeping these "true" coordinates makes it possible to easily calculate translational diffusion coefficients from trajectories later. **Externally** (by which we mean how the coordinates appear in .pdb and .xtc files), the behavior is controlled by the **wrap_molecules** flag (see below): users have the option to write out the true coordinates, or coordinates of the periodic image that lies within the central simulation box.

+With that preamble in mind, let's first deal with how periodic boundary conditions are treated in simulations that do not include HIs.
+For BD simulations without HI, periodic boundary conditions work fine: the "true" coordinates of beads can continue to diffuse away from the central box but all nonbonded interactions are determined using the minimum image convention.
 For simulations with HIs, the situation is more complicated.
 Once upon a time I had programmed in the Ewald summation of the RPY diffusion tensor that was derived by Beenakker in 1986.
 That code never ended up in a publication, even though it worked, and since I didn't have immediate use for it, I eventually stopped maintaining it.
 So now the treatment of HIs in periodic boundary condition simulations is complicated.
 For BD-HI simulations that include only a single molecule, periodic boundary conditions can be used as long as the box is large enough that we never have some atoms whose closest neighbors are in one box, and other atoms whose closet neighbors are in another box.
 If that happens, then the RPY diffusion tensor will for sure end up non-positive definite and it will kill the simulation.
 If, however, the box is large enough so that all atoms of the molecule interaction within the original version of the molecule then the RPY diffusion tensor will remain positive definite.

 ### Walls, position restraints, and confinement potentials
 As is detailed in the section describing the input options, *uiowa_bd* offers a variety of different restraint potentials that can be used to restrict the movement of beads of interest.
 Each of these functional forms has advantages and disadvantages.
 Fixed walls allowed by the code can be used to restricted selected subsets of beads to different spatial locations, and could in principle be used to determine osmotic pressures (the code did this at one time but that never reached publication).
 Fixed position restraints allowed by the code can cover a wide range of different scenarios: beads can be restricted to 1D, 2D or 3D positions, and can be restricted to a variety of locations relative to a capsule whose shape can be either a sphere or a bacterial-cell shape.
 Specifically, beads can be restricted to the surface of the capsule, the inside of a capsule or the outside of a capsule; the latter two potentials can also be combined to restrict beads to a shell of any desired thickness.
 Finally, *moveable* confinement potentials are also allowed by the code: while these are more functionally limited in the sense that all they do is restrict beads to remain within a sphere or a capsule, they have the advantage that they allow the radius of the sphere or capsule to vary during a simulation.
 This can, for example, be used to progressively shrink a large molecule so that it fits within a cell-like volume, or could be used to confine a viral genome within a sphere commensurate with its capsid.